Table of Contents

 Labs for testosterone, estradiol and other sex hormones in men, and testosterone and estrogen in women are also important to check.
 And all have an influence to varying degrees on cognitive function.

 Low testosterone in men and women for example can have a profound effect on anxiety, depression, and memory.[xvii]
 While nootropics cannot directly raise levels of things like testosterone, you need to be aware of their importance for brain optimization.
+And see a hormone-replacement specialist is you suspect or know you are low in either hormone.

 Reading Lab Results